coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 more than 1 round or carried by a living creature for 1 minute, it changes into a horrible burrowing beetlelike creature.
-The thing tears through any leather or cloth, burrows into flesh, and reaches the victim's heart in 1 round, causing death.
+The thing tears through any leather or cloth, burrows into flesh, and reaches the victim’s heart in 1 round, causing death.
 A DC 25 Reflex save allows the wearer to tear the scarab away before it burrows out of sight, but he still takes 3d6 points of damage.
 The beetle then returns to its scarab form.
 Placing the scarab in a container of wood, ceramic, bone, ivory,